StrongJoshua/libgdx-inGameConsole/README.md

 ###Purpose
 This console speeds up development substantially by removing the need to recompile a program every time a minute change is made, specifically in regard to manipulating constants or other values when balancing a game, for example.

-### Current Goals
-Wow, we have done a lot!
-It seems there are no goals right now.

 ### Integration
 #### Gradle
 Add the following line to your build.gradle file under the dependencies section of the **core** project: